Baylus/flatten-ring/README.md

  - Tarnished's current action
  - Time remaining in Tarnished action
 ###### Maybe:
+ - Angle of Tarnished (This may be broken due to dodge essentially placing you into an attack)
  - Health of Tarnished
  - Health of Margit